lae/ansible-role-netbox/README.md

 Toggle `netbox_webhooks_enabled` to `true` to enable webhooks for NetBox.
 REDIS server instance is required to use webhooks (see prerequisites)

+    netbox_keep_uwsgi_updated: false

+Toggle `netbox_keep_uwsgi_updated` to `true` if you wish to ensure your uwsgi server is the latest release, otherwise uwsgi will not be updated on subsequent runs of your playbook.

 Example Playbook
 ----------------